gabeweng/gabeweng.github.io/_pages/notebooks.md

 This page contains a collection of reusable notebooks for machine learning tasks.

-Each notebook contain minimal code demonstrating usage of some library and act as snippets.
+Each notebook contain minimal code demonstrating usage of some library on dummy datasets and act as snippets.

 |Name|Goal|Colab|
 |---|---|---|